Do you want to grow in spiritual maturity?

 Spiritual growth requires active participation.

 Spiritual maturity does not just happen because we complete a to-do list.
 Growth requires active participation in a relationship with Christ.
-As we grow to understand God, His heart, and His plans for us, we realize that our lives cannot prosper without Him.
+Therefore, as we grow to understand God, His heart, and His plans for us, we realize that our lives cannot prosper without Him.
 Subsequently, it is only by depending on Christ may we reflect His likeness.

 Further, as we live lives that are desperately dependent on Christ, the resulting connection will magnify the Lord.
 Additionally, realizing that our central focus of life is to make Him look wonderful, the dross of the world falls away.
 Our unified adventure with God supplies purpose and meaning to life as we grow to become more and more like Christ.